24 hours customer service +9779849693351

 Day 08: Fly back to Kathmandu

 Final Thoughts: Whether you’re a cultural traveler, mountain photographer, or spiritual seeker, the Tengboche Monastery Trek offers a short yet meaningful journey through the heart of the Everest region.
-With its rich Sherpa culture, stunning landscapes, and the spiritual atmosphere of Tengboche Gompa—especially during the Mani Rimdu Festival—this trek is truly a Himalayan gem.
+With its rich Sherpa culture, stunning landscapes, and the spiritual atmosphere of Tengboche Gompa, especially during the Mani Rimdu Festival.

 Detail Itinerary

-Take an early morning scenic flight to Lukla (2,827 m – 35 minutes).
-After meeting your trekking crew, begin your trek along the Dudh Koshi River, passing through Sherpa villages and prayer wheels.
+Take an early morning scenic flight from Kathmandu to Lukla.
+After meeting your trekking crew, begin the trek along the Dudh Koshi River, passing Sherpa villages, prayer wheels, and suspension bridges.
 Arrive at Phakding for an overnight stay at a lodge.

-Follow the river valley, crossing suspension bridges adorned with prayer flags.
-After entering Sagarmatha National Park at Jorsalle, ascend gradually through pine forests to reach Namche Bazaar, the bustling hub of the Khumbu region.
-Overnight at a lodge.
+Follow the river valley through pine forests and cross several suspension bridges decorated with prayer flags.
+Enter Sagarmatha National Park at Jorsalle and climb steadily to Namche Bazaar, the main trading hub of the Khumbu region.
+Overnight at the lodge.

-Spend the day exploring the area for acclimatization.
-Hike up to the Everest View Hotel for panoramic views of Mount Everest, Ama Dablam, and other peaks.
-Continue to Khumjung village, home to the famous Hillary School and a monastery that houses a “yeti scalp.”
-Return to Namche for the night.
+A rest day for altitude adaptation.
+Hike to the Everest View Hotel for panoramic views of Mount Everest, Ama Dablam, Lhotse, and Thamserku.
+Continue to Khumjung Village, home to the Hillary School and a historic monastery.
+Return to Namche for an overnight stay.

-Trek through rhododendron forests and enjoy views of Everest, Lhotse, and Ama Dablam.
-Reach Tengboche, famous for its stunning monastery.
-In the evening, attend the monks’ evening prayers (Puja ceremony).
-Overnight at a lodge.
+Trek through rhododendron forests with spectacular views of Everest, Lhotse, and Ama Dablam.
+Arrive at Tengboche, home to the famous Tengboche Monastery.
+Attend the evening prayer ceremony.
+Overnight at the lodge.

-Descend through forests and small Sherpa settlements before a gradual climb to Khumjung.
-This traditional Sherpa village inside Sagarmatha National Park is surrounded by beautiful mountains and rich cultural heritage.
-Overnight at a lodge.
+Descend through forest trails and cross suspension bridges before a gradual climb to Khumjung.
+This traditional Sherpa village lies beneath stunning Himalayan scenery and offers rich cultural experiences.
+Overnight at the lodge.

-A shorter and more relaxed day as you continue down the Dudh Koshi Valley.
-Arrive at Lukla in the afternoon, where you can celebrate the completion of your trek with your guide and porters.
-Overnight at a lodge.
+A relaxed final trekking day as you retrace the route through Phakding and the surrounding villages.
+Arrive in Lukla and celebrate the successful completion of your trek with your guide and porter team.
+Overnight at the lodge.

 Cost Included